Best NAS for Small Business 2026: Synology, UGREEN & UniFi Compared

 - 2U rackmount form factor

 UniFi OS consolidates storage, network, and camera management into a single interface.
-If you're already running UniFi switches, access points, and Protect cameras, adding UNAS means one fewer management platform to maintain.
+Adding UNAS means one fewer management platform to maintain.

 Noise Warning: This Is Not a Desktop NAS

 The UNAS Pro 8 is enterprise rackmount hardware.
 The cooling fans are designed for server rooms and IT closets, not open office environments.
-For quiet desktop use, the UNAS 4 ($379) arrives this quarter—pre-orders available now.
+For quiet desktop use, the UNAS 4 ($379) launched in early 2026 and is currently sold out—sign up for back-in-stock notifications on the UniFi store.

 Ecosystem Risk